odinndagur/portfolio-backup/index.md

 I've been playing around with Cartopy recently, learning about coordinate projections and working with map data.
 I hadn't yet used raster height maps so it was a great opportunity to learn more about Gdal, a command line utility (and python interface) for working with georeferenced maps.

-Here's the basic code for getting the height data into a numpy array (and pandas dataframe if you prefer).
+Here's the basic code for getting the height data into a numpy array.

 ```python